awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 This context key is formatted `"aws:ResourceTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.

+For examples of using the `aws:ResourceTag` key to control access to IAM resources, see [Controlling access to AWS resources](access_tags.md#access_tags_control-resources)\.

+For examples of using the `aws:ResourceTag` key to control access to other AWS resources, see [Controlling access to AWS resources using resource tags](access_tags.md)\.

+For a tutorial on using the `aws:ResourceTag` condition key for attribute based access control \(ABAC\), see [IAM Tutorial: Define permissions to access AWS resources based on tags](tutorial_attribute-based-access-control.md)\.

 ## aws:SecureTransport<a name="condition-keys-securetransport"></a>

 Works with [Boolean operators](reference_policies_elements_condition_operators.md#Conditions_Boolean)\.